 Lack Of Good Sleep

 With how fast-paced life is like here in Singapore, it’s no surprise that we are the second-most sleep-deprived people in the world (first being the British).
 In a recent survey, 62% of Singapore residents say that they are not getting enough sleep, and this doesn’t sound good at all.
 The consequences of sleep deprivation are severe — the obvious ones being decreased alertness and feeling lethargic, and the not-so-obvious ones like a huge increase to your risk of developing brain-related illnesses, cancer, and heart disease.
 Lack of sleep can trigger premature ageing.
-Dark eye circles and eye bags will make you look twice your age, and sleep debt-related health issues can induce skin disorders like eczema.
+Conditions related to sleep quality such as dark eye circles and eye bags will make you look twice your age, and sleep debt-related health issues can induce skin disorders like eczema.
 The bottom line is you need to sleep more — a minimum of seven hours is recommended by experts.

 Too Stressed Out